requests/toolbelt/docs/adapters.rst

        appengine.monkeypatch()

-If you should need to disable certification validation when monkeypatching (to force third-party libraries that use requests to not validate certificates, if they do not provide API surface to do so, for example), you can disable it:
+If you should need to disable certificate validation when monkeypatching (to force third-party libraries that use Requests to not validate certificates, if they do not provide API surface to do so, for example), you can disable it:

    .. code-block:: python